LIVING BEEKEEPING HERITAGE EXPERIENCES

 Nikos Birlirakis, one of the last traditionalists

-Apiaries like the one of Nikos Birlirakis, in Mikra Anogia, Rethymno, are hard to find.
-Because, in this apiary, among the modern hives, some of the last remaining clay hives with movable honeycombs, the traditional Cretan vrakia, are also in use.
-Nikos, an experienced beekeeper and culture enthusiast, learned the traditional beekeeping method by his father, and by old beekeepers in the area.
-Wishing to preserve and develop the method, he also practiced it himself.
-In his apiary, Nikos, in addition to some vrakia that he has inherited, he also placed replicas of old vraskia, which were made for BEELOSOPHY by the traditional potter Markos Dandolos in Margarites, Rethymno.
+Apiaries like the one of Nikos Birlirakis, in Mikra Anogia, Rethymno, there are few.
+Because, in his apiary, alongside modern hives, some of the last remaining clay hives with movable honeycombs, the traditional cretan vraskia, are in use.
+Nikos, an experienced beekeeper and culture enthusiast, learned the traditional beekeeping method from his father, and old local beekeepers.
+He practiced it to preserve and develop it.
+In his apiary, besides inherited vraskia, he placed replicas of old vraskia made by the traditional potter Markos Dandolos from Margarites, Rethymno, for BEELOSOPHY.

 The importance of our visit